 Proposal Action

 FOR AGAINST ABSTAIN

 Approval of Minutes of the Annual Stockholders' Meeting held on May 29, 2019

-Approval/ Ratification of the Reports and the Audited Financial Statements for the Year Ended December 31, 2019
+2. Approval/ Ratification of the Reports and the Audited Financial

+Statements for the Year Ended December 31, 2019

 3. Ratification of the Acts of the Board and of Management

 4. Election of Directors

 Manuel M. Lopez

 Oscar M. Lopez

 Federico R. Lopez

 Eugenio Lopez III

 Nestor J. Padilla

 Miguel Ernesto L. Lopez

 Francis Giles B. Puno

 Jose Valentin A. Pantangco, Jr.

 Oscar J. Hilado (Independent Director)

-Monico V. Jacob (Independent Director) 1
+Monico V. Jacob (Independent Director)

 Albert F. Del Rosario (Independent Director)

-5. Appointment of Sycip, Gorres, Velayo & Co. as External Auditors Consideration of such other business as may properly come before the meeting, including items added by stockholders pursuant to Memorandum Circular No. 14, series of 2020.

-IN WITNESS WHEREOF, I have hereunto set my hand at \\\\\, this \\\\\, 2020.

-(Printed Name of Stockholder & Signature)

-(Witness)

-NOTE: The Proxy should be received by 6:00 p.m. on or before August 19, 2020 or (b) via email sent 2020asm@rockwell.com.ph or (c) in digital/electronic form at https://2020asm-e.rockwell.com/
+5. Appointment of Sycip, Gorres, Velay o & Co. as External Auditors 6.
+Consideration of such other business meeting,including items added by st Memorandum Circular No. 14, series ockholders pursuant to IN WITNESS WHEREOF, I have he reunto set my hand at , this , 2020.
+(Printed Name of Stockholder & Sig gnature) (Witness) NOTE: The Proxy should be received by 6:00 p.m. . on or before August 19, 2020 (a) physically at the office of the Corporati ion's transfer agent at : : Rizal Commercial Banking Corpora RCBC Stock Transfer Processing g Section or (b) via email sent 2020asm@rockwell.com.ph or (c) in digital/electronic form at https://2020asm-e.rockwell.com/